ToxikkModdingTeam/ToxikkServerPack/ToxikkServerLauncher/readme.md

 Special names recognized on the left hand side of an assignment:
 - @Import=sectionname,... allows you to reuse common configuration parts.
 It can import other sections from the current file, or sections from other files, even in subdirectories.
 When using subdirectories, it also sets the source directory for files used with @Copy.
+- @Keep=pattern,... specifies a list of patterns for files which should not be deleted in the configuration folder.
+Only works directly in \[DedicatedServerX\]
 - @Copy=file\[:newname\],... copies (and renames) configuration files for specific servers (e.g. MyMapList_CC.ini:DefaultMapList.ini).
 - @CmdLine+=... adds startup parameters to the command line (-= can be used to remove default startup options).
 - @ServerName=... sets the label for the server in the menu (to override the server's ServerName shown in the server browser)